-Test results are required for first-time degree or certificate students, transfer students with fewer than 30 transfer credits, or students planning to take 100-level English, reading, mathematics, natural sciences and many general education courses.
-UAF mathematics placement test results must be on file with the Office of the Registrar or the local regional campus registration office before you can register for DEVM, math, statistics or general education science classes.
-Results from American College Testing Program (ACT) or the Scholastic Aptitude Test (SAT) or, for associate degree or certificate students, the ASSET, ACCUPLACER or COMPASS test must be on file with the Office of the Registrar before you can register for classes.
-Your ability to register may be blocked if you have not submitted required test scores.
+Test results are required for first-time degree or certificate students, transfer students with fewer than 30 transfer credits, or students planning to take F100-level English, reading, mathematics, natural sciences and many general education courses.
+Placement scores from ALEKS, EdReady, American College Testing Program (ACT) or the Scholastic Aptitude Test (SAT) must be on file with the Office of the Registrar before registration.

 Students who enroll in any course without meeting placement or prerequisite requirements may be dropped or withdrawn from the course through the faculty-initiated withdrawal process.

 Course prerequisites indicate what previous preparation is needed to enroll in a course.
 An instructor has the right to waive a course prerequisite if the instructor documents that the student possesses the background required to succeed in the class.
-An instructor also has the right to drop any student from the course if he or she does not meet the prerequisite or has not received a grade of C- or better in all prerequisite courses.
+Instructors also have the right to drop any students from a course if they do not meet the prerequisite or have not received a grade of C- or better in all prerequisite courses.
 Students who take a course at a higher level than a corresponding prerequisite course required for a degree program are not exempt from taking that required course.

-Placement into writing courses requires either prerequisite course credit or a standardized placement test that measures academic skills such as critical thinking and reading.
-The score from any of the tests (see English, Developmental English and Developmental Studies Course Placement Scores table) places the student in the appropriate writing class.
+Placement into writing courses requires either prerequisite course credit (a grade of C- or better) or a standardized placement test that measures academic skills such as critical thinking and reading.
+The score from any of the tests (see Writing Course Placement Scores table) places the student in the appropriate writing class.
 A writing sample, given on the first day of class, may modify this placement.
-Degree or certificate students placed in developmental writing or reading courses should register for them during their first semester.
-These courses help students gain competencies necessary to succeed in college-level courses.
-If the student’s standardized test scores are below the minimums in English, Developmental English and Developmental Studies Course Placement Scores table and if the student’s high school cumulative GPA is 3.0 or higher, the student may be given permission to enroll in WRTG F111X by the director of university writing or rural campus English/Arts and Letters faculty.
+Degree or certificate students placed in developmental writing or reading courses (F050-F110) should register for them during their first semester.
+These courses help students gain the competencies necessary to succeed in college-level courses.
+If the student’s standardized test scores are below the minimums for WRTG F111X on the Writing Course Placement Scores table but the student’s high school cumulative GPA is 3.0 or higher, the student may be given permission to enroll in WRTG F111X by the director of University Writing, the director of Student Success and Instruction at the UAF Community and Technical College, or rural campus writing faculty.

-On the basis of test scores, students may be required to take developmental English and/or developmental studies courses.
-These courses help students gain competencies necessary for success in college-level courses.
+On the basis of test scores, students may be required to take developmental writing and/or developmental studies courses.
+These courses help students gain the competencies necessary for success in college-level courses.